UT-ADL/autoware_mini_practice/practice_6/README.md

 # Practice 6 - Local planning

 In this exercise, you will create a local planning module that focuses on extracting and refining a local path from a global path.
-The global path will be used to identify any **collision points** along the way by the object collision checker (and other) nodes, and the speed planner node will respond by safely decreasing the speed of the ego vehicle. **Collision points** are generalization of potential obstacles and any other conditions that require a modification of the target speed set by the global planner.
-In this practice you will learn how to process two types of collision points: object obstacles and goal point.
+The global path will be used to identify any **collision points** along the way by the object collision checker (and other) nodes, and the speed planner node will respond by safely decreasing the speed of the ego vehicle. **Collision points** generalize potential obstacles and any other conditions that require a modification of the target speed set by the global planner.
+In this practice, you will learn how to process two types of collision points: object obstacles and goal points.

-For the safe and comfortable driving, the vehicle might need to come to a complete stop or follow another vehicle within a safe distance.
+For safe and comfortable driving, the vehicle might need to come to a complete stop or follow another vehicle within a safe distance.
 To achieve this, the speed planner node will regulate the speed of the ego vehicle by calculating a suitable target velocity whenever new information about new collision points is received.
 This process is also known as longitudinal control, which is responsible for controlling the speed of an ego vehicle.

 For this exercise, the local planner will not receive any lateral control tasks, such as swerving around an obstacle or planning a lane change.
-Lateral control, which is needed for following a pre-planned path, will remain the controller's responsibility.
+Lateral control, which is needed to follow a pre-planned path, will remain the controller's responsibility.
 Throughout this exercise, the local planner node will only control speed.

 #### Additional files
-- [launch/practice_6_bag.launch](launch/practice_6_bag.launch) - first launch file that reads data from bag that should run without errors at the end of the practice
+- [launch/practice_6_bag.launch](launch/practice_6_bag.launch) - first launch file that reads data from the bag, which should run without errors at the end of the practice
-- [launch/practice_6_sim.launch](launch/practice_6_sim.launch) - second launch file that creates simulation that should run without errors at the end of the practice
+- [launch/practice_6_sim.launch](launch/practice_6_sim.launch) - second launch file that creates a simulation that should run without errors at the end of the practice
 - [rviz/practice_6.rviz](rviz/practice_6.rviz) - RViz config file for visualizing the topics.
-- [config/planning.yaml](config/planning.yaml) - Updated config file, overwrite your local config file, don't forget to set your own custom values back.
+- [config/planning.yaml](config/planning.yaml) - Update the config file.
+Overwrite your local config file, and remember to set your custom values back.

 ### Expected outcome
-* Understanding the concept of collision points and how do you want to process different types of them
+* Understanding the concept of collision points and how you want to process different types of them
 * Understanding of how the ego vehicle reacts to the collision points (combination of distance and speed).
 * The local planner will take over the ego vehicle's longitudinal (speed) control by reacting to the obstacles and goal points and writing the target velocity to the local path.
-The controller will just take it from there and use it as is.
+The controller will take it from there and use it as is.

 ## 1. Preparation

-The first step of local planner is creating a small node that will extract a small portion of global path that starts at our ego-vehicle position.
-This way we only need to consider collision points on this portion instead of the whole global path.
-We also need this local path to be published at the constant rate, when previously global path was published only when goal changes (think about why).
+The first step of the local planner is creating a small node that will extract a small portion of the global path that starts at our ego-vehicle position.
+This way, we only need to consider collision points on this portion instead of the whole global path.
+We also need this local path to be published at the constant rate, when previously, the global path was published only when the goal changed (think about why).

 1. Create a new file, `local_path_extractor.py` under `nodes/planning/local`
-2. copy the following code:
+2. Copy the following code:

  ```
 #!/usr/bin/env python3